AtaQou/OperatingSystems/README.md

 v2	FCFS	–	2	reverse.txt	./scheduler FCFS 2 input/reverse.txt
 🏁 Notes

-All scripts and programs include comments explaining their logic.
+All scripts/programs include comments explaining their logic.

-Data files (e.g., passenger_data.csv) must be in the same directory as the scripts unless specified.
+Data files (e.g., passenger_data.csv) must be in the same directory as the scripts.

-Output and reports are automatically created in the respective directories.
+Output and reports are auto-generated in their respective directories.

 Tested under Linux (Ubuntu 22.04).